Ars-Digitale/java-21-study-guide/docs/module-01/lesson.md

 ```

-A **Javadoc comment** is similar to a **multiline comment**, except it starts with /\*\*: All the text between its opening and closing symbols is processed by the Javadoc tool to generate API documentation.
+A **Javadoc comment** is similar to a **multiline comment**, except it starts with /\*\*: all the text between its opening and closing symbols is processed by the Javadoc tool to generate API documentation.

 ```java